TexasKenedy CountyCourt Process

 Important Note: Due to the limited resources and population of Kenedy County, information regarding specific court locations and contact details can be less readily available online.
 It's highly recommended to contact the Kenedy County Clerk's Office or consult with a local Texas attorney to obtain accurate and up-to-date information regarding the specific court handling your DUI case.

 • To find your court date: Your bond paperwork or the citation you received at the time of your arrest should indicate the court and your initial appearance date.
-If you are unsure, contact the Kenedy County Clerk's Office.
+If you are unsure, contact the Kenedy County Clerk's Office for assistance.

 The Court Process Timeline